Ekkehard-Schulze/precision-temperature-logger/README.md

 \
 ![Openlog adaption](https://github.com/Ekkehard-Schulze/precision-temperature-logger/blob/main/images/Openlog_adaption.jpg)

 Adaption of an Openlog board (SparkFun DEV-13712) for precision temperature logging using a custom I2C-bus board and a DS3231 clock module (ZS-042).
 LED, EEPROM and the battery charging circuit were removed from the clock board.
 This represents the most cost-effective method of making a precision temperature logger.
+See point 11. in notes.
 \
 \
 \